Now pretty much the standard way of selling TV DVDs, the boxed set typically collects a whole season of a television series on numerous DVDs.

 - The Marvel Cinematic Universe is fairly extreme; the entirety of phase one (Iron Man 1, The Incredible Hulk, Iron Man 2, Thor, Captain America: The First Avenger, and The Avengers) with plenty of extras and a model tesseract.
 A three-film set of Iron Man is also available.

 - The X-Men franchise is bad with this.
-X-Men, X2, and The Last Stand are available as X-Trilogy, X-Men Origins: Wolverine can be added for X-Men Quadriliogy, X-Men: First Class can be added for X-Men Ultimate Collection and if you also want The Wolverine, then you need X-Men and The Wolverine Adamantium Collection.
-Each tends to have a good amount of special features but no extra disks.
-Some are also available in DVD or Blu-Ray and the six-film collection has a variant with a 3D copy of The Wolverine.
+X-Men, X2, and The Last Stand are available as X-Trilogy.
+X-Men Origins: Wolverine can be added for X-Men Quadriliogy.
+X-Men: First Class can be added for X-Men Ultimate Collection.
+If you also want The Wolverine, then you need X-Men and The Wolverine Adamantium Collection, available both with and without a 3D version.
+Fans who don't want Wolverine's solo movies can get the first three pictures and First Class as the X-Men: Experience Collection.
+Each tends to have a good amount of special features, but most lack the bonus disks from the solo releases.

 - Batman's films have a few, notably The Batman Legacy,The Batman Motion Picture Anthology or 4 Film Favorites: Batman for Batman, Batman Returns, Batman Forever, and Batman & Robin, and The Dark Knight Trilogy for The Dark Knight Saga.
 Non-Batman films Memento, The Prestige and Inception joined the Saga for the Christopher Nolan Director's Collection.

 - Animated films and relatively unpopular series have some box sets too, often with looser themes.

 Live Action TV

 - The new Doctor Who series is currently being first released as a series of Vanilla Edition DVDs, followed by a boxed set at Christmas time.